yui/yui-lint/README.md

 For more information on these properties, check out the [jshint docs](http://www.jshint.com/docs/)

-    "browser":      true,   //the standard browser globals should be predefined "node":         true,   //Node.js globals should be predefined "yui":          true,   //YUI Globals
-    "bitwise":      true,   // true if bitwise operators should not be allowed "curly":        true,   // true if curly braces should be required around blocks in loops and conditionals "eqeqeq":       true,   // true if === should be required (for ALL equality comparisons) "forin":        false,  // true if unfiltered 'for in' statements should be forbidden "immed":        true,   // true if immediate function invocations must be wrapped in parens "newcap":       true,   // true if Initial Caps must be used with constructor functions "noarg":        true,   // true if arguments.caller and arguments.callee should be forbidden
+    "browser":      true,   // true if the standard browser globals should be predefined "node":         true,   // true if Node.js globals should be predefined "yui":          true,   // true if YUI globals should be predefined "bitwise":      true,   // true if bitwise operators should not be allowed "curly":        true,   // true if curly braces should be required around blocks in loops and conditionals "eqeqeq":       true,   // true if === should be required (for ALL equality comparisons) "forin":        true,   // true if unfiltered 'for in' statements should be forbidden "immed":        true,   // true if immediate function invocations must be wrapped in parens "newcap":       true,   // true if Initial Caps must be used with constructor functions "noarg":        true,   // true if arguments.caller and arguments.callee should be forbidden